SegwayWarrior/Gesture_Recognition_opencv_yolov5/pytorch_classification/README.md

 - "--contrast CONTRAST" and "--brightness BRIGHTNESS" to change the contrast and brightness of the roi image.
 Based on lighting and other factors, this may cause better results.
 The default values are both 1, meaning no change to original roi.
 - "--switch-side" to switch the roi to the other side of the screen.
 - "--show-roi" to show the roi.
+- The weights file can be downloaded at: https://drive.google.com/file/d/1Hqf9vP2ywzi6o3-R_o15koSRBm_kA__p/view?usp=sharing
-- The original ASL datset can be found here: https://www.kaggle.com/ardamavi/sign-language-digits-dataset
+- The original ASL datset can be found at: https://www.kaggle.com/ardamavi/sign-language-digits-dataset

 ## Results
 Below are graphs of the accuracy and loss after each epoch, for the training and validation data.